kkew3/tabulate/README.md

-                        a comma-separated list of WIDTH (int) or `-' specifying the width of each column; `-' implies that the width of the underlying column can be decided by the program.
-There can be at most one `-'.
+                        a comma-separated list of WIDTH (int) or `-' specifying the width of each column; `-' implies that the width of the underlying column can be decided by the program, in objective of minimizing the number of rowsof the table.
 Each WIDTH defines the maximum number of characters in the cell per row.
 Note, however, that the sum of WIDTHs does not necessarily equal to the width of table, since the table layout is not taken into account with WIDTHs.
-                        One CJK character takes up two units of width -T TABLE_WIDTH, --table-width TABLE_WIDTH
+One CJK character takes up two units of width.
+If `-W WIDTH_LIST' is not specified, the entire WIDTH_LIST will be decided by the program, in the same objective as above mentioned -T TABLE_WIDTH, --table-width TABLE_WIDTH
                         the total table width.
 If specified, unless WIDTH_LIST contains `-', and TABLE_WIDTH is sufficiently large,